truefoundry/truefoundry-docs/deployment/service/docker.md

 > **_NOTE:_** A workspace is a resource (CPU, Memory) bound environment where we deploy jobs, services.

-You can see all the project files of the example below on [Github](https://github.com/truefoundry/truefoundry-examples/tree/main/docker-service-deployment).

-Consider a simple [Gradio](https://gradio.app/) application that's packaged using Docker:
+Consider a [Gradio](https://gradio.app/) application that's packaged using Docker:

 **File Structure:**